sudishp123/Smart_Box/README.md

 This folder is dedicated to:

-* Camera interfacing scripts
+* Camera Interfacing Scripts
-* Image and video capture
-* Computer vision experiments
-* Any
+* Face Detect Script